-The more comprehensive your list and the better the facilities included on your list, the more you are likely to pay in premiums.
+The more comprehensive your list and the better the facilities included on it, the more you are likely to pay in premiums.

-If you would like to learn more about your Health Insurance options as a Director, feel free to pop us a call on 02074425880.
-We can advise you on the right cover for you, compare quotes from all the leading insurers and help get your policy set-up correctly.
+We can advise you on the right cover for you, compare quotes from all the leading insurers and help get your policy set up correctly.